department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 ### Screener Questions
-In order for a Veteran to be recruited for this study, they must answer “Yes” to **at least one**, of the two questions:
+In order for a Veteran to be recruited for this study, they must answer “Yes” to **at least 1**, of the two questions:
 1. Have you ever filed, or are currently in the process of filing, a disability compensation claim with the VA?
 - 	Yes (Recruit)
 - 	No (Move to Question 2)